matmu/vep/README.md

 # Variant effect predictor (VEP)
-This documentation describes the usage of Docker images containing tool Ensembl Variant effect predictor (VEP) for annotating genetic variants in conjunction with
+This documentation describes the usage of Docker images at https://hub.docker.com/r/matmu/vep containing Ensembl Variant effect predictor (VEP) for annotating genetic variants.
+The image comes with

 * Merged cache including RefSeq and Ensembl transcripts (VEP parameter --merged required)
 * Reference genome and index
 * Plugins (annotation data is not included)

-The images are available on Dockerhub at https://hub.docker.com/r/matmu/vep.

 ## Building image using Singularity